jtoy/awesome-tensorflow/README.md

 ## Books

-* [Machine Learning with TensorFlow](http://tensorflowbook.com) by Nishant Shukla, computer vision researcher at UCLA and author of Haskell Data Analysis Cookbook.
-This book makes the math-heavy topic of ML approachable and practicle to a newcomer.
+* [Machine Learning with TensorFlow 2nd edition]([http://tensorflowbook.com](https://github.com/chrismattmann/MLwithTensorFlow2ed)) by [Dr. Chris A. Mattmann](http://github.com/chrismattmann/), Chief Data and Artificial Intelligence Officer at UCLA and author also of [Tika in Action](https://www.manning.com/books/tika-in-action).
+This book makes the math-heavy topic of AI and ML approachable and practicle to a newcomer.
+Updated to Tensorflow2 and the latest version of this book.
 * [First Contact with TensorFlow](http://www.jorditorres.org/first-contact-with-tensorflow/) by Jordi Torres, professor at UPC Barcelona Tech and a research manager and senior advisor at Barcelona Supercomputing Center
 * [Deep Learning with Python](https://machinelearningmastery.com/deep-learning-with-python/) - Develop Deep Learning Models on Theano and TensorFlow Using Keras by Jason Brownlee
 * [TensorFlow for Machine Intelligence](https://bleedingedgepress.com/tensor-flow-for-machine-intelligence/) - Complete guide to use TensorFlow from the basics of graph computing, to deep learning models to using it in production environments - Bleeding Edge Press